arduino/help-center-content/content/Store Support/Shipping/What-do-I-need-to-know-about-the-shipping-methods.md

 * **FedEx Home Delivery**: This is a residential delivery via FedEx Ground in 1−7 business days, based on the distance to the destination.
 Available throughout all 50 states.
 Smaller products are usually shipped out in an envelope.

-* **FedEx Express Saver**: This is a 3 day shipping option.
+* **FedEx Express Saver**: This is a 3-day shipping option.
 When you choose it, your packages are delivered within 3 business days from the moment of the pickup in all over the United States (except Alaska and Hawaii).

 * **FedEx 2Day**: This shipping method guarantees 2 business-days delivery, where the parcel arrives by noon for most shipments.
 Delivery times to and from select ZIP codes in Alaska and Hawaii may differ from delivery times in the contiguous U.S.
   * Available throughout all 50 states (Hawaii's service is to and from the island of Oahu only).